Approximability of convex bodies and volume entropy in Hilbert geometry: Abstract

 \section{Abstract}

-The approximability of a convex body is a number which measures the difficulty to approximate that body by polytopes.
-We prove that twice the approximability is equal to the volume entropy for a Hilbert geometry in dimension two end three and that in higher dimension it is a lower bound of the entropy.
-As a corollary we solve the entropy upper bound conjecture in dimension three and give a new proof in dimension two from the one found in \cite{berck_Bernig_Vernicos}.
+The approximability of a convex body is a number which measures the difficulty in approximating that convex body by polytopes.
+In the interior of a convex body one can define its Hilbert geometry.
+We prove on the one hand that the volume entropy is twice the approximability for a Hilbert geometry in dimension two end three, and on the other hand that in higher dimensions it is a lower bound of the entropy.
+As a corollary we solve the volume entropy upper bound conjecture in dimension three and give a new proof in dimension two from the one given in \cite{berck_Bernig_Vernicos}.
+Moreover, our method allows us to prove the existence of Hilbert geometries with intermediate volume growth one the one hand, and that in general the volume entropy is not a limit on the other hand.